PedrobyJoao/nwaku-eval/README.md

 ## Bandwidth experiments:

-Both experiments follow the same methodology: **running multiple independent experiments** with varying parameters (e.g.: number or size of messages) and **aggregating** the results to identify trends.
+Both experiments follow the same methodology: **running multiple independent experiments** with varying parameters (e.g., number or size of messages) and **aggregating** the results to identify trends.

 ### Metrics

-For the bandwidth experiments,`libp2p_network_bytes_total` metric is used.
+For the bandwidth experiments, the `libp2p_network_bytes_total` metric is used.
 It's exposed by the nwaku's metrics endpoint.

 This metric is a cumulative counter that captures all libp2p traffic (incoming and outgoing) of a given node.